 Cotton Incorporated does not have any drop off locations for recycling.
-However, throughout the year, we have different program partners that have locations across the U.S. that will accept denim for recycling through the Blue Jeans Go Green™ program.
-To find out where you can recycle denim locally, click here, or to mail in your denim (at no cost, courtesy of our partner Zappos For Good) click here and download a free shipping label.
+However, throughout the year, we have different program affiliates that have locations across the U.S. that will accept denim for recycling through the Blue Jeans Go Green™ program.
+To find out where you can recycle denim locally, click here, or to mail in your denim (at no cost, courtesy of Zappos For Good) click here and download a free shipping label.

 I’d like to hold a denim drive.
 What are my next steps?